Quality management: Evidence-based decision-making

-Decision making can be a complex process, and it always involves some uncertainty.
+Decision-making can be a complex process, and it always involves some uncertainty.
 It often involves multiple types and sources of inputs, as well as their interpretation, which can be subjective.
 It is important to understand cause-and-effect relationships and potential unintended consequences.
-Facts, evidence and data analysis lead to greater objectivity and confidence in decision making.
+Facts, evidence and data analysis lead to greater objectivity and confidence in decision-making.

 Relationship management

-For sustained success, an organization manages its relationships with interested parties, such as suppliers, retailers.
+For sustained success, an organization manages its relationships with interested parties, such as suppliers, and retailers.